Overview of Third Grant Cycle for 2022

-At the Foundation’s June Board meeting, the Trustees made grant awards totaling $1,225,000 to support 10 nonprofits working to create a more just and equitable future for individuals and families in Metro Atlanta communities.
-In addition to continuing partnerships with nonprofit organizations that are part of the Foundation’s network, the Trustees are grateful for the opportunity to support the capacity building efforts for three new nonprofit partners.
+At the Foundation’s October Board meeting, the Trustees made grant awards totaling $745,000 to support five nonprofits working to create a more just and equitable future for individuals and families in Metro Atlanta communities.

 New Funding for Previous Grantees

 We are pleased to continue our support of the Atlanta Neighborhood Development Partnership (ANDP), a regional and national leader in quality, affordable housing development.
 Trustees awarded a $300,000 grant in support of ANDP’s Closing the Gap campaign to create or preserve at least 2,000 units of affordable housing by 2025, including 1,250 apartment units and 750 single-family homes.
 This campaign is the largest nonprofit production plan in Georgia’s history.
 ANDP’s goal is to maximize homeownership while also increasing the purchase of single-family homes for rental to help alleviate the barriers to affordable housing for low- to-moderate income families.